Linings: Facts on Suit, Coat & Jacket Lining Fabric

 Note:

-t’s important to see whether your choice of material for lining stretches or not.
+It’s important to see whether your choice of material for lining stretches.
 If you use cotton or wool when sewing the material the clothing won't stretch.
 In this case, ensure you line it with fabric that doesn't stretch either.
 If you make the clothes with a stretchy lining material like jersey, tulle, or stretch satin you must ensure that the fabric you use to line it also stretches.

 With Linings

-- An item with full lining: This item is lined on each sleeve and the back and side sections.
+- An item with full lining: The piece is lined on each sleeve and the back and side sections.

-- The item has half lining: This implies that most of the item has lining except for the bottom edges.
+- The item has half lining: This means that most is lined with lining fabric, except for the bottom edges.
 Linings like these will protect the item but won’t create as much weight as when an item has a full lining.
 These often cost more than when manufacturers line the items completely, as the manufacturer has to ensure that no seams are showing.

 The Difference Between Lining a Garment and When you Don't